emerconnelly/sysadmin/powershell-scripts/Remove-Basic365EmailAuthenticationProtocols/README.md

 Disabling these basic auth protocols will substantially improve your security posturing.

 BE CAREFUL -- analyze Azure sign-in logs before taking any actions.
-If you find accounts using these, selectively enable these protocls while working on a solution to migrate to a modern system.
+If you find accounts using these, selectively enable protocls per-account and find a modern auth solution.

 ## Why?